andreburgaud/robotspy/README.md

 * [Mypy](http://mypy-lang.org/)
 * [Pylint](https://www.pylint.org/)

-At this stage of the development, version 0.3.1, these development tools are expected to be installed globally.
+At this stage of the development, version 0.3.1, the three development tools above are expected to be installed globally.

 ### Dependency Tree